jomarcardoso/design-system-model/README.md

 ### Language

-Here is defined all about the brand.
-This is the minimum of a design system.
-There is not much control and no patterns to follow, but a start of a visual identity.
+Here is defined all about the brand definitions and usually is the first page of a design system documentation.
+This languange is the minimum of a design system, there is not much control and no patterns to follow, but a start of a visual identity.
+The names in this level are not semantic because the role of this step is bring the basic information of the brand to be or not used afterward.
+There are some basic values that is in this layer:

-- palette colors
+- Palette colors: orange, blue, green.
-- fonts
+- Fonts: Tahoma, Arial, Verdana.
-- text sizes
+- Text sizes: 42px, 22px, 14px.
-- writing style
+- Corner radius: 5px, 2px.

-- borders
+The list can go on with all brand definitions such as writing style, borders, shapes...

-- corner radius
+It is primordial the Language layer be well documented with all this patterns and what is expect for the brand.
+In the Material Design I see this step with their definition of what they call "material", and how it looks like and how the "materials" respond to users interactions.

 ### Patterns